iOS – Programming a minimal Point SDK app

 a. zone information is received.
 This typically occurs immediately after the authentication process completes.

 b.
-Any Custom Actions defined in Point Access are triggered, in real-time.
+Any Zones defined in Canvas are triggered, in real-time.

-Either of two call-backs will be made, depending on whether a check-in was triggered by the device entering a Geofence or the proximity of a Beacon.
+Either of two call-backs will be made, depending on whether a check-in was triggered by the device entering a Geofence.

 c.
 Following (b), if the willCheckOut flag was set to true, either of the following corresponding call-backs will also be made when the device leaves the checked-in area: